PCA9685 - Multiple Servo Control Using Arduino

 • Connect VCC to 5v and GND to the Ground pin of the Arduino.

-• Connect the external Source positive to the V+ terminal of PCA9685 which is directly connected to Servo VCC.
+• Connect the external Source positive to the V+ terminal of PCA9685, which is directly connected to Servo VCC.
 And the ground is common to Arduino Ground.

-• Connect the SDA and SCL to A4 & A5 respectively for I2C communication with the module.
+• Connect the SDA and SCL to A4 & A5, respectively, for I2C communication with the module.

 • Each servo is connected to each channel on the module.
-Each channel module has also the same three pins: Signal/PWM, V+, and GND which are identical to the servo.
+Each channel module also has the same three pins: Signal/PWM, V+, and GND, which are identical to the servo.

 PCA9685 Connection

 The code sets the I2C communication with the Controller module and initiates the module to control the servos channel described inside the code.
 Our code rotates the servos synchronously from 0 to 180 and 180 to 0.
+This PCA9685 Arduino code demonstrates PCA9685 multiple servo control programming using the Adafruit PWM Servo Driver library:

-Firstly, we are going to use a library Adafruit_PWMServoDriver.h which has most of the inbuilt features or functions to make controlling easy.
+Firstly, we are going to use a library Adafruit_PWMServoDriver.h, which has most of the inbuilt features or functions to make controlling easy.
 The library can be easily installed using the simple process:

 • Open Arduino IDE > Tools > Manage Libraries > Search for “Adafruit PWM Servo Driver”, then install it.